midnightntwrk/lfdt-project-proposals/proposals/XXXX-compact.md

 # Motivation
 Compact is designed to be a concrete realization of the abstract Kachina programming model.
-Three important factors influenced Compact's design: it should be safe, familiar, and restricted.
+Three important factors influenced Compact's design: it should be familiar, safe, and restricted.

+## Familiarity
+Compact is intended to be familiar to most developers.
+Its syntax is based on TypeScript, which in turn is based on JavaScript, Java, and ultimately C and C++.
+An explicit design goal is that the language should be unsurprising for developers who know any of these languages.
+When features of Compact are similar or analogous to features of TypeScript, we have used the same syntax.
+When features are *different*, we have intentionally used different syntax.

 ## Safety
 The execution of smart contracts can have real-world financial consequences.